frankyeh/DSI-Studio-Website/download.md

 2. [Alases](https://github.com/frankyeh/DSI-Studio-atlas): each atlas includes its own license or usage agreement.
 Most of them are free for both academic and commercial usage/
 3. Certain algorithms and functions incorporated within DSI Studio may be protected by patents.
 Therefore, it is crucial to be aware of potential patent restrictions when using DSI Studio for commercial purposes.
 To avoid possible copyright or patent infringement, please consult Frank Yeh about the details.

-Depending on the functions and resources used, the commercial use may require licenses from different parties.
+Depending on the functions and resources used, commercial use may require licenses from different parties.
 To obtain the DSI Studio license for commercial use, please email frank.yeh@gmail.com.

 # Hardware recommendation:

-To achieve the best performance, I would recommend a computer with a multi-core CPU (e.g. http://store.hp.com/us/en/mdp/business-solutions/z840-workstation).
-Minimum memory of 16GB is needed.
-To handle a large number of tracks or image volumes, DSI Studio will need 32GB of memory or more.
+Here is an example of a workstation for DSI Studio tractography:

+1. Chassis: Dell Precision 7920 Tower
+2. Processor: two CPUs of Intel Xeon Gold 6230 (2.1GHz, 3.9GHz Turbo, 20 Cores)
+3. Memory: 128GB RAM
+4. Graphics Card: NVidia Quadro RTX4000, 8GB
+5. Hard drive: 2TB SSD
+6. Operating System: Windows